Analysis | How far did Ron DeSantis’s loyalty to Trump go?

 At the National Review, Rich Lowry echoed DeSantis’s rhetoric, asking where the Florida governor should go to get his apology.

 Lowry should have waited a few weeks.
 On the day DeSantis spoke at the White House, Florida was seeing 724 new coronavirus cases a day on average.
-Three weeks later, the average was over 1,200.
+Three weeks later, the average was more than 1,200.
 Three weeks after that, more than 7,100, 10 times the figure when DeSantis was taking his victory lap.
-At the worst point over the summer, Florida was seeing nearly 12,000 new infections a day and 185 new coronavirus deaths.
+At the worst point over the summer, Florida had nearly 12,000 new infections a day and 185 new covid-19 deaths.

 Trump, frustrated that North Carolina’s governor wouldn’t allow him to hold a jam-packed convention of Republican devotees, announced that he would move key events to Jacksonville, instead, where there were no restrictions.
 Until cases in Florida spiked and the state was finally forced to clamp down.
 Trump’s convention became mostly virtual.

 This intermingling of DeSantis, Trump, politics and the pandemic played out over the course of the year.
-DeSantis was a fervent support of the president’s reelection bid, including attending a Trump campaign rally in October where he high-fived supporters while not wearing a mask.
+DeSantis was a fervent supporter of the president’s reelection bid, including attending a Trump campaign rally in October where he high-fived supporters while not wearing a mask.

 That overlapped with questions about how the state was tallying its coronavirus data.
 Shortly before DeSantis’s White House appearance, Florida fired its top data scientist, whose creation of a data-heavy dashboard providing information about the virus had been hailed by the White House.
 Part of DeSantis’s ire at the media stemmed from questions about the reliability of the state’s data, given that the fired official, Rebekah Jones, alleged that her termination stemmed in part from her refusal to doctor the numbers to bolster DeSantis’s calls to resume normal economic activity.

 Despite that concern, there wasn’t any indication that the numbers were being fudged.
-Until this week: The Sun-Sentinel reported on Tuesday that a review of data released by the state appeared to show that for about a month the state had paused its reporting of backlogged coronavirus-related deaths.
+Until this week: The Sun-Sentinel reported Tuesday that a review of data released by the state appeared to show that for about a month the state had paused its reporting of backlogged coronavirus-related deaths.

 There’s not a uniform way in which states catalogue and report coronavirus data.
 (That’s one reason that Jones’s work on a dashboard was praised: It set an early standard for clarity.)
 Accurate data is hard to come by in part because recording deaths from covid-19, the disease caused by the virus, can happen only belatedly, after the death has occurred.
-Since the pandemic began, states have reported covid deaths as soon as they could, though that has at times meant reporting as new deaths that occurred weeks prior.
+Since the pandemic began, states have reported covid-19 deaths as soon as they could, although that has at times meant reporting as new deaths that occurred weeks prior.

 What the Sun-Sentinel’s Cindy Krischer Goodman and David Fleshler found was that, for several weeks in late October and running into November, deaths that had occurred previously weren’t included in Florida’s daily death totals.
 The effect was to show fewer deaths each day than had been shown previously.

 We can see that effect in data collected by the Centers for Disease Control and Prevention.
-The CDC catalogues covid deaths once death certificates are finalized, but also shares data on reported deaths from states.
+The CDC catalogues covid-19 deaths once death certificates are finalized, but also shares data on reported deaths from states.
 In other words, we can see both the number of actual deaths each day in Florida and the number of deaths reported each day, which might include deaths from days or weeks prior.

 The actual deaths are reported weekly.
 In the week ending Oct.
 17, the state reported more than twice the number of deaths as were actually recorded, suggesting the inclusion of older fatalities.
 In the week ending Oct.
 24, 1.7 times as many deaths were reported.
 By Oct.
 31, the ratio was 1.1 to 1, suggesting that the number of deaths reported matched the number of deaths that occurred.
 In the next two weeks, that figure remained relatively steady.